movidius/ncsdk/docs/tools/profile.md

 Argument|Description
 ------------ | -------------
 network.prototxt(caffe)<br>network.meta(TensorFlow™)|Name of the network file.
-[-w weights_file]|Weights filename from training (Only applies to Caffe, not to be used with TensorFlow™.)
-If omitted zero weights will be used.
+[-w weights_file]|Weights filename from training.
+(Only applies to Caffe, not to be used with TensorFlow™.)
+If omitted, zero weights will be used.
-[-s Max # of Shaves]|Default: 1<br><br>Selects the maximum number of SHAVEs (1,2,4,8 or 12.) to use for network layers.<br><br>Note: The NCS runtime code may use less than the MAX SHAVE value for some layers where measurements have typically shown no inference performance degradation (and consequently a power benefit) of using fewer SHAVEs.
+[-s Max # of Shaves]|Default: 1<br><br>Selects the maximum number of SHAVEs (1,2,4,8, or 12.) to use for network layers.<br><br>Note: The NCS runtime code may use less than the MAX SHAVE value for some layers where measurements have typically shown no inference performance degradation (and consequently a power benefit) of using fewer SHAVEs.
 [-in Input Node Name]|By default the network is processed from the input tensor.
 This option allows a user to select an alternative start point in the network.<br><br>This enables partial network processing.
 When used together with the -on option a user can isolate one or more layers in a network for analysis.
 [-on Output Node Name]|By default the network is processed through to the output tensor.
 This option allows a user to select an alternative end point in the network.<br><br>This enables partial network processing.
-When used together with the -in option a user can isolate one or more layers in a network for analysis.
+When used together with the -in option, a user can isolate one or more layers in a network for analysis.
 [-is Input-Width Input-Height]|Input size is typically described as a part of the network.
 For networks that do not have dimension constraints on the input tensor, this option can be used to set the desired input dimensions.<br><br>Only two dimensions are defined because the batch size is always 1 and the number of color planes is assumed to be 3.
 [-o Output Graph Filename]|Default: "graph"<br><br>Output graph container filename.
 If not provided, “graph” will be used.